microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ### Managed identities

 Security is our first concern at Microsoft.
-To avoid any credential management the best practice is to use managed identities on Azure.
+To avoid any credential management issues, the best practice is to use managed identities on Azure.
 They offer several key benefits:

 - **Enhanced Security**: Managed identities eliminate the need to store credentials in your code, reducing the risk of accidental leaks or breaches.
 - **Simplified Credential Management**: Azure automatically handles the lifecycle of these identities, so you don’t need to manually manage secrets, passwords, or keys.
 - **Seamless Integration**: Managed identities can authenticate to any Azure service that supports Microsoft Entra ID authentication, making it easier to connect and secure your applications.
 - **Cost Efficiency**: There are no additional charges for using managed identities, making it a cost-effective solution for securing your Azure resources.

-In all the labs you will use Managed Identities only.
+In this workshop, we will only be using Managed Identities to secure service-to-service communications.

 ## Creating the Function App

-At this stage in our scenario, the goal is to upload an audio into the Storage Account inside the `audios` container.
+At this stage in our scenario, the goal is to upload an audio file into the Storage Account inside the `audios` container.
 To achieve this, an Azure Function will be used as an API to upload the audio file with a unique `GUID` name to your Storage Account.

 <div class="task" data-title="Tasks">